Acupuncture

 I do have special interest and excellent results with the following conditions:

-• Digestive issues such as IBS, colitis, gas, bloating
+- Digestive issues such as IBS, colitis, gas, bloating

-• Anxiety
+- Anxiety

-• Gynecological Imbalances
+- Gynecological Imbalances

-• Fatigue including CFS
+- Fatigue including CFS

-• Maternal Health especially during pregnancy and post-partum care
+- Maternal Health, especially during pregnancy and post-partum care

-• Pain management especially of the lower back, neck and shoulders
+- Pain management, especially of the lower back, neck, and shoulders

 How does acupuncture work?

-That is the million dollar question.
-Modern research is currently attempting to uncover the physiological effects of acupuncture and one theory suggests that it effects the tensegrity of our facial tissue.
-The fascia is a three dimensional matrix of tissue that covers our entire body, and recent research has shown that it contains intricate inter-cellular signaling.Over 80% of all major acupuncture points lie within fascial boundaries between muscles and bones, and certain meridian systems directly correspond with fascial planes.
+That is the million-dollar question.
+Modern research is currently trying to uncover the physiological effects of acupuncture, and one theory suggests that it affects the tensegrity of our facial tissue.
+The fascia is a three-dimensional matrix of tissue that covers our entire body, and recent studies have shown that it contains complex intercellular signaling.
+Over 80% of all major acupuncture points lie within fascial boundaries between muscles and bones, and specific meridian systems directly align with fascial planes.

 What should I wear?

 You should wear comfortable clothing.
-You can wear baggy pants or sweats on the bottom and a comfortable shirt on top.
+You can wear baggy pants or sweats on the bottom and a comfy shirt on top.
 I often tell my patients to leave a pair of shorts in the car and change in the room.

-How many sessions do I need and how often should I get treated?
+How many sessions do I need, and how often should I get treated?

 How long does a session last?